njeriolenkere/BorrowAmovie/README.md

 # Njeri_MovieLibrary
- A Movie library where you can borrow your favorite movies. https://njeriolenkere.github.io/Njeri_MovieLibrary/ HTML5, CSS3, My-SQL, PHP, JSON
+ The movie library where you can borrow your favorite movies. https://njeriolenkere.github.io/Njeri_MovieLibrary/ HTML5, CSS3, My-SQL, PHP, JSON